ibd-bcn/ibd-bcn_single_cell/README.md

 -   Comparison with publicly available data

 You can inspect our dataset easily, by using our ShinyApp [here](https://servidor2-ciberehd.upc.es/external/garrido/app/).
+Please visit [our webpage](https://servidor2-ciberehd.upc.es/garrido.html) for further information.

 # Abstract